turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 end
 ```

 Refresh the browser and that line of text should appear.
-But what should our
-`POST /` path actually do?
-Let's write some pseudocode:
+But what should our `POST /` path actually do?
+Let's write some pseudocode.
+What this means is that we want to outline what we want to happen in English.
+We do this to help us define what we want to do / what we want to happen in granular steps.

 ```ruby
 post '/' do